Blaisorblade/pdbp.github.io/index.md

 ## **Warning**

 First, let me be clear about the following
- - This document and the library it describes are opiniated.
+ - Both this document and the library it describes are opiniated.

 Second, this document is work in progress
- - major changes are documented in section [Changes](#changes).
+ - Major changes are documented in section [Changes](#changes).

 ## **History**